Geodan/cow/README.md

 #### LocalDbase
 >cow.LocalDbase(core, [options])

 **description** The LocalDbase object.
 It is constructed with the localdbase options object in cow.localdbase([options]).
 The localdbase object is refered to as *db* in the documentation.
-The db stores the uid, name and state of all known herds of cow in a persistent database using indexeddb.
-It also stores all features per herd in persistent databases using indexeddb.
-Only the features of active herds get synced with the db.
+The db stores the uid, name and state of all known projects of cow in a persistent database using indexeddb.
+It also stores all features per project in persistent databases using indexeddb.
+Only the features of active projects get synced with the db.

 core: the cow object

 [options]: {dbname : string } (not yet working)

-* herdsdb([options])
+* projectsdb([options])
 * featuresdb([options])
-* removeherd(herdId)
+* removeproject(projectId)
 * removefeature(featureId)

 #### GeoLocator